 - Drain the cashews and place inside your blender.
 Add remaining cheesecake ingredients: coconut cream, coconut oil, syrup, pumpkin, and spices.
 Blend for several minutes until very smooth.
 Pour batter on top of pie crust.

-- Place cheesecake in the freezer and cover with plastic wrap.
-Freeze for at least 4 hours, but up to a week (although it's best to eat within 3-4 days).
+Place cheesecake in the freezer and cover with plastic wrap.
+Freeze for at least 4 hours, but up to 2 weeks (although it's best to eat within 7-10 days).

 - Make the salted caramel: in a small saucepan heat coconut milk, sugar and vanilla.
 Bring to a low boil stirring constantly to prevent burning.
 After about 10 minutes, the color should darken and be ready.
 Add sea salt.
 Pour into a jar or glass bowl and let cool.
 You can even refrigerate to speed up the process.
 Drizzle over the cheesecake.
 You should have plenty of leftover caramel.
 Sprinkle with additional sea salt.